-Let’s take the example of an applicant who has a 50% debt to income ratio.
+Let’s take the example of an applicant with a 50% debt-to-income ratio.
 This individual already has half of their gross monthly income spoken for.
-Additional debt and required monthly payments will put more financial strain on this person than someone with a DTI of 30%.
+Additional debt and required monthly payments will put more financial strain on this person than on someone with a DTI of 30%.

 So, if an applicant with a 50% DTI and a monthly gross income of $5,000 is applying for another loan, their debt-to-income ratio will increase.
 A new loan with a monthly payment of $1,000 will increase that person’s DTI to 70%.

-The same circumstances with an applicant who has a 30% DTI will result in a new debt to income ratio of 50%.
+The same circumstances with an applicant with a 30% DTI will result in a new debt-to-income ratio of 50%.
 Neither is ideal, but the applicant with the lower DTI is more likely to get approved.

-There are two ways you can improve your debt-to-income ratio: increase your income or reduce your debt.
+You can improve your debt-to-income ratio in two ways: increase your income or reduce your debt.
 Some people do both, especially if they’ve just graduated from college or are starting out in a new career.
-It’s easier to take on a second job or side hustle than move up the ladder.
+Taking on a second job or side hustle is easier than moving up the ladder.

 Managing your debt from the start can help, but not everyone can avoid student loans, other types of loans, and revolving credit card balances.
 However, if your debt balances are high, it’s never too late to start reducing them.